To install lattice around your porch or house is a super easy and inexpensive way to upgrade your home!

 This post contains affiliate links.
 If you make a purchase, we receive a small commission at no extra cost to you.
 Click here for details.

 I found these leftover lattice pieces in the backyard after we bought the Blue Cottage and stuck them in front of the porch to cover at least a little bit of that dead space.

 Wanting to find a better solution for skirting the porch, I went to Home Depot and checked out what else they sell that I could use for that space.

 I knew I’d have to cut them to size and bought a metal cutter (for $9), thinking it might be strong enough to let me cut it by hand.
-The other plan was to ask Don for help, since he has every power tool in the world.

 I got lucky and didn’t have to cut the height — it was perfect.
 I had to cut some of the length and around the fence posts.

 I kind of just eyed where I had to cut it, and tried out the metal cutter.
 It was super easy to cut the lattice with it!